-Impatient for change, Algeria protesters press old guard to step aside
+Hungry for change, Algerians press old guard to step aside

 Seen by Algerians as revolutionary heroines, they were part a network of women who carried explosives in a bombing campaign in 1956 that included an attack on the fashionable Milk Bar cafe depicted in the film The Battle of Algiers.

-Their revolutionary credentials my not be enough to impress restless young Algerians who are desperate for opportunities and criticize their elderly leaders for dwelling on the past.
+Their revolutionary credentials may not be enough to impress restless young Algerians, who are desperate for opportunities and criticize their elderly leaders for dwelling on the past.

 French President Emmanuel Macron said Bouteflika’s statement opened a new chapter and called for a “reasonable duration” to the transition period.